Black Light Series #7, Ego Painting, 1969 Oil on canvas 76 x 76 cm 30 x 30 in

 Dancing at the Louvre: Faith Ringgold’s French Collection

-, New Museum of Contemporary Art, New York, United States
+and Other Story Quilts, New Museum of Contemporary Art, New York, United States -

 Magical Tales of Lonnie, San Diego Children’s Museum,